I love Harlow. I champion Harlow. I fight for Harlow. I work hard for Harlow.

 I was born with a walking disability, a form of cerebral palsy known as spastic diplegia.
 Yet, thanks to an extraordinary professor at Great Ormond Street Hospital, having numerous leg operations and going to that hospital week after week as a child, I managed not only to walk, but over thirty years later, to achieve my childhood dream of serving my local community in Parliament.

 The chance that was given to me by Great Ormond Street Hospital ignited my love for the NHS.
 It is why, as MP for Harlow since 2010, I have worked continuously to strengthen our NHS.

 Education, apprenticeships and skills have been my passion in politics.
-From 2016-17 I was the Minister for Apprenticeships and Skills and I am now the Chair of the Education Select Committee.
-I've worked hard to secure more funding for our schools and college as well as creating thousands of new apprenticeships for our young people.
+I am currently a Minister of State at the Department for Education and from 2016-17 served as the Minister for Apprenticeships and Skills.
+Between July 2017 and October 2022, I also served as the Chair of the Education Select Committee.
+I've worked hard to secure more funding for our schools and colleges, as well as creating thousands of new apprenticeships for our young people.

-We are lucky to have such beautiful villages in our community and I cherish them.
-That includes protecting our environment so we leave our community in a better place for future generations.
+I cherish the beautiful villages that we are so lucky to have in our community - that includes protecting our environment so we leave our villages in a better place for future generations.

 One of my top priorities has been ensuring residents keep more of their hard-earned money by cutting the cost of living.
 That means lower taxes for lower earners and higher wages.

 For too long, our town has been blighted by crime and anti-social behaviour.
 I have worked with both Harlow Police and the Police, Fire and Crime Commissioner, Roger Hirst, to crack down on this crime - as well as working hard in Parliament to deliver tougher sentencing for criminals.